UpdateHub/uhu/README.md

 ### Setting credentials

 In the first run `uhu`, you will be prompted to provide your UpdateHub credentials.
-You can get your access and secrete keys in UpdateHub web interface.
+You can get your access and secret keys in UpdateHub web interface.

 After that you are ready to start creating update packages.